OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 This check is made before the selected meter/group is changed but after the checks within the group (has gid as its id in pseudocode below).
 The pseudocode for the second set of choices is:

-    // Determine if the change in compatible units of one group are okay and if the admin needs to be warned.
+    // Determine if the change in compatible units of one group are okay with another group.
+Warn admin if changes.
     // All admin messages are grouped together and a popup is used where the admin can copy the items since the
     // number of messages could be long.
     // It may be possible to avoid some of this work if done while the meter/group menu changes are being done
     // but this has not been checked out.
     // Get the unit for the meter/group that is going to change, e.g. selected, and get its compatible units
     // depending on if meter or group.
-    Set currentGroupUnits = compatibleUnits(gid, "group")
+    Set currentGroupUnits = compatibleUnits(gid, DataType.group)
     // This will hold the overall message for the admin alert msg = ""
     // Tells if the change should be cancelled